 Nah, it wasn't even cool back then (or even particuluarly likely imo), but yeah it was fine as a one-off bit of speculation.

 But now we have dancing abelisaurids left and right and it's so painfully obvious how the idea started.
-You get one of these paleofags to come up with something and the rest all fall in line and meme it into redundancy overnight.
+You get one of these paleogays to come up with something and the rest all fall in line and meme it into redundancy overnight.
 They're all sharing the same brain with nary an original thought between them.

-The worst part is, the whole theory around seeing strange features in skeletal fossils and saying that “it’s for display and sexual selection” is such a fucking meme that needs to die.
+The worst part is, the whole theory around seeing strange features in skeletal fossils and saying that “it’s for display and sexual selection” is such a fricking meme that needs to die.
 It’s a lazy throw-away theory for every single thing these so called experts can’t explain.

 For SKELETAL physical features to be used exclusively for sexual selection, it needs a high degree of variability between individuals AND also a clear presence/absence between sexes to imply sexual dimorphism.
 Usually, this shows not on the skeletal structure but on more volatile soft tissue (although exceptions exist in pterosaurs, for example, in which the crest size has a high degree of individual variability and is not a feature for the females).
 Why?
 Because sexually selective features are meant to be volatile and unstable, and the development is highly sensitive to lifestyle and nutritional availability.
 Because, you know, it serves as an INDICATOR to show how well-off the individual is and how fit it is to pass on its genes.